 Forest Service Puts Timber Sales On Hold

-Undated (AP) _ The U.S. Forest Service has postponed more than one-third of the 1988 timber sales proposed in Northwest national forests, leaving some mill owners wondering where they’ll come up with a supply of logs to cut.
+Undated (AP) _ The U.S. Forest Service has postponed more than one-third of the 1988 timber sales proposed in Northwest national forests after a judge ruled the public must be given time to comment on federal timber resales.

 ″It’s dramatic.
 It could be a real disruption in the industry,″ said Ted LaDoux, director of forestry affairs for the Northwest Independent Forest Manufacturers, which represents about 70 mills.

-On Wednesday, the Forest Service’s regional office in Portland, Ore., ordered supervisors of the 19 national forests in Washington and Oregon not to advertise, auction or award the resale of timber that earlier was involved in contract defaults.
+The Forest Service’s regional office in Portland, Ore., on Wednesday ordered supervisors of the 19 national forests in Washington and Oregon not to advertise, auction or award the resale of timber that earlier was involved in contract defaults.

 Some of the affected timber was covered by contracts that were returned to the government under contract-relief legislation.